SaltboxGames/SaltboxGames.Core/README.md

 # SaltboxGames.Core

 SaltboxGames.Core is a source-distributed C# utility package for Unity and standalone .NET projects.
-It contains small collection types, pooling helpers, span/list extensions, deterministic random utilities, reflection helpers, and shared runtime shims.
+It provides shared runtime helpers intended to be embedded directly into Unity and .NET projects.

 ## Documentation